awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-analyses.md

 When you create a quick model chart, you select a dataset you want evaluated, and a target label against which you want feature importance to be compared\.
 Data Wrangler does the following:
 + Infers the data types for the target label and each feature in the dataset selected\.
 + Determines the problem type\.
 Based on the number of distinct values in the label column, Data Wrangler determines if this is a regression or classification problem type\.
 Data Wrangler sets a categorical threshold to 100\.
 If there are more than 100 distinct values in the label column, Data Wrangler classifies it as a regression problem; otherwise, it is classified as a classification problem\.
-+ Pre\-process features and label data for training\.
++ Pre\-processes features and label data for training\.
 The algorithm used requires encoding features to vector type and encoding labels to double type\.
 + Trains a random forest algorithm with 70% of data\.
 Spark’s [RandomForestRegressor](https://spark.apache.org/docs/latest/ml-classification-regression.html#random-forest-regression) is used to train a model for regression problems\.
 The [RandomForestClassifier](https://spark.apache.org/docs/latest/ml-classification-regression.html#random-forest-classifier) is used to train a model for classification problems\.
 + Evaluates a random forest model with the remaining 30% of data\.
 Data Wrangler evaluates classification models using an F1 score and evaluates regression models using an MSE score\.
 + Calculates feature importance for each feature using the Gini importance method\.

-Below is the user interface for the Quick Model feature\.
+The following image shows the user interface for the quick model feature\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/studio/mohave/quick-model.png)